Halobacterium salinarum: For hydrogen production

-Oldest DNA ever recovered
+Claimed antiquity of DNA samples

+In the 1990s there were claims that DNA samples from Halobacteria from salt formations were millions of years old.
+Later analysis was unable to replicate the findings.

-A sample of encapsulated inments from a close genetic relative of H. salinarum is estimated to be 121 million years old.
-Oddly, the material had also been recovered previously, but it was so similar to that of the modern descendants that the scientists who examined those earlier samples had mistakenly identified them as such, albeit contaminated.
+Then in 2009 it was claimed that a sample of a close genetic relative of H. salinarum encapsulated in salt allowed for the recovery of ancient DNA fragments estimated at 121 million years old.

-Scientists have previously recovered similar genetic material from the Michigan Basin, the same region where the latest discovery was made.
-But that DNA, discovered in a salt-cured buffalo hide in the 1930s, was so similar to that of modern microbes that many scientists believed the samples had been contaminated.
 The curing salt had been derived from a mine in Saskatchewan, the site of the most recent sample described by Jong Soo Park of Dalhousie University in Halifax, Nova Scotia, Canada.
 Russell Vreeland of Ancient Biomaterials Institute of West Chester University in Pennsylvania, USA, performed an analysis of all known types of halophilic bacteria, which yielded the finding that Park's bacteria contained six segments of DNA never seen before in halophiles.
 Vreeland also tracked down the buffalo skin and determined that the salt came from the same mine as Park's sample.
-He has also discovered an even older halophile estimated at 250 million years old in New Mexico.
+He also claimed to discover a halophile estimated at 250 million years old in New Mexico.
 However, his findings date the crystal surrounding the bacteria, and DNA analysis suggests the bacteria themselves are likely to be less ancient.

+In 2022, a study in Nature reported that two-million year old preserved genetic material from many species was found in Greenland, and these sequences are currently considered the oldest confirmed DNA discovered, of any species.